Vegan sightseeing, tourism & dining: Candle Cafe West, Central Park, and Blossom on Columbus. Plus, a sighting of Banksy graffiti.

 I asked the server if they made the seitan in-house.
 I was told that it’s made by a local seitan-maker, who makes it just for them.

-Too bad – I have the Candle Café Cookbook, and I was hoping to learn how I could make it for myself at home!
+Too bad – I have the Candle Café Cookbook.
+I was hoping to learn how I could make it for myself at home!

 When we went back for dinner, we started with fried seitan dumplings.

-The cute little pouches were stuffed with onions, leeks, and baby bok choy, and sitting in a soy sauce mixture made with sesame and ginger.
+The cute little pouches were stuffed with onions, leeks, and baby bok choy.
+They were sitting in a soy sauce mixture made with sesame and ginger.

 After my bout of seitan-envy earlier, I went with the seitan piccata.
 It was served on a bed of creamed spinach, mushrooms, and the loveliest garlic mashed potatoes I’ve ever eaten.